-- At certain non-controlled aerodromes, air transport operators and corporate operators may be operating turboprop, jet, or powered lift aircraft.
+- 5.1.1 At certain non-controlled aerodromes, air transport operators and corporate operators may be operating turboprop, jet, or powered lift aircraft.
 These aircraft are likely to have different operating parameters/criteria to many smaller aircraft.
 They typically operate under the IFR and are generally operated in accordance with company Standard Operating Procedures.
 Because of the high nose angle associated with flying a large aircraft at slow speeds, flight crew may find it difficult to see other, smaller aircraft below their flight path, particularly on approach.
-It is important that pilots of smaller aircraft not simply assume that flight crew of larger aircraft are aware of their position. - 5.1.2 Pilots should be aware that, in certain circumstances, passenger transport aircraft may not be able to use the active runway.
+It is important that pilots of smaller aircraft not simply assume that flight crew of larger aircraft are aware of their position. - 5.1.2 Pilots should be aware that, in certain circumstances, passenger transport aircraft may not be able to use the preferred runway.
 Passenger transport aircraft are required to operate under more stringent regulations, including specific aircraft performance regulations.
-For example, an aircraft may depart downwind, accepting an increased take-off distance because of a performance limitation imposed by terrain clearance requirements on the active runway.
-Similarly, landing into wind may not always be possible when relevant performance limitations are taken into account.
+For example, an aircraft may depart downwind, accepting an increased take-off distance because of a performance limitation imposed by terrain clearance requirements on the preferred runway.
+Similarly, landing into wind may not always be possible when relevant performance limitations are taken into account. - 5.1.3 Pilots flying recreational, sport or general aircraft should consider giving way to commercial aircraft if this can be done safely and without undue inconvenience to their own operation.
+Operators of commercial aircraft should never expect a 'give way' offer to be assumed or automatic.
+Any offer to give way must be explicit and its acceptance acknowledged.